sina-olfati/sina-olfati/README.md

 - 👋 Hi, I’m Sina Olfati.
-A 19 years old teen
+A 20 years old teen
 - 👀 I’m interested in coding.
-Actually my religion is Front-end and my prophets are React.js and Next.js; a peacefull religion...
+Actually my religion is Full Stack and my prophets are React.Js, Next.Js & Node.Js; a peacefull religion...
 - 🌱 trying to be the best developer I can.
 - 💞️ I’m looking for opportunities to catch.
 If you have one for me, please feel free and let me know, I would be glad.
 - 📧 my email is: sinaolfati6@gmail.com